executium/trending-historical-cryptocurrency-news/README.md

 - A aggregated price capture 300 seconds before an article was published
 - A aggregated price capture 3600 seconds after the article was published
-- A difference of before minus after (before-after)
+- A difference of after minus before (after-before)

 Currently we capture the following pairs: